VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

             return USER_DISLIKED_ARTICLE
 ```

-## Understanding VW format
+## Understanding Vowpal Wabbit format

-There are some things we need to do to get our input into a format VW understands.
-This function handles converting from our context as a dictionary, list of articles and the cost if there is one into the text format VW understands.
+There are steps we need to take to set up our input in a format Vowpal Wabbit understands.

+This function handles converting from our context as a dictionary, list of articles, and the cost if there is one into the text format it understands:

 ```python
 # This function modifies (context, action, cost, probability) to VW friendly format